Myanmar–North Korea relations: Rangoon bombing and aftermath

 The Rangoon bombing took place on 9 October 1983 when three North Korean agents placed a bomb in the Martyrs' Mausoleum in Rangoon (Yangon).
 The bomb killed 21 people, including four cabinet ministers of the President of South Korea, Chun Doo-hwan, who was visiting the country.
 The president himself narrowly escaped.
 The authorities of Myanmar hunted down the agents, killing one and capturing two, who were sentenced to death.

-Ne Win was angered over the embarrassment that faced him and felt personally betrayed by Kim Il-sung.
+Ne Win was angered over the embarrassment that faced him and felt personally betrayed by Kim Il Sung.
 Myanmar expelled North Korean officials, immediately cut off diplomatic relations and formally withdrew its recognition of the North Korean state on 11 November.
 North Korea conducted another act of state terrorism when its agents planted a bomb on Korean Air Flight 858, which exploded near Myanmar over the Andaman Sea.

 Restoration of relations

 Relations gradually began improving and during the years of the Sunshine Policy South Korea encouraged their restoration.
 According to Kanbawza Win: "Self-interest has brought the two countries back together[.]
 North Korea benefited from Burma's natural resources, such as oil, gas and timber while Burma's rulers need access to military equipment, which has been blocked by US and European sanctions."
 On 25 April 2007, The State Peace and Development Council (SPDC) that had risen to power following the 8888 Uprising, finally formally restored the relations.
 Shwe Mann visited Pyongyang the following year in secret.
 He is said to have signed a memorandum of understanding about further military cooperation with the two countries.

 North Korea began to support the SPDC by supplying weapons.
 These included and small arms ammunition, 130 mm field guns, and ship mounted surface-to-surface missiles.
 North Korean freighters would frequent the ports of Myanmar and technicians would visit the country, including at the Monkey Point naval facility in Yangon.
 In Naypyidaw, North Korean military engineers constructed shelters for the Tatmadaw.
 There were plans to buy a North Korean submarine.
 These activities caused international alarm.

+Myanmar's military chief Min Aung Hlaing and North Korean leader Kim Jong Un met for the first time on 3 September 2025.
+The meeting took place in Beijing, where they had both been separately invited by China to attend the 2025 Victory Day Parade in commemoration of the 80th anniversary of Japan's defeat in World War II.